Flamingo-tech/Open_Duco/README.md

 Goals of the project:
  - Measure Humidity on every air duct.
- - Measure Co2 on every air duct.
+ - Measure Co2 in every air duct.
  - Measure Temperature on every air duct.
  - Wifi enabled by default
  - Fully controllable by Home assistant